-21. If it is decided to maintain the 'vertical' approach at successive Review Meetings, it would be desirable to vary the membership of the Country Groups at such successive meetings.
+20. If it is decided to maintain the 'vertical' approach at successive Review Meetings, it would be desirable to vary the membership of the Country Groups at such successive meetings.
 Such periodical changes in group membership would enable Contracting Parties to acquire in-depth knowledge of a wide range of different approaches to regulation, design, siting and operation and of problems and associated solutions.
 Over time, this could contribute to an increasingly constructive review process.

-Such changes in group membership will occur from one Review Meeting to the next through the reordering of Contracting Parties in Table 3 that will occur as nuclear installations move from the "Installations planned" to the "Installations operating" column or from the "Installations operating" to the "Installations closed" column.
-The addition of new Contracting Parties to Table 3 will also change the grouping.
-At the same time, continuity will be provided after each change by a core of previous group members.
-The redrawing and reallocation of Contracting Parties not having nuclear installations will take place at each Organizational Meeting.
+Such changes in group membership will occur from one Review Meeting to the next through the allocation of Contracting Parties into Country Groups, according to the method set out in Annex III.